Craniotomy: Procedure

 Diagram of the elements of a craniotomy.

-Human craniotomy is usually performed under general anesthesia but can be also done with the patient awake using a local anesthetic.
-With adequate anesthesia and pain control, the procedure does not typically involve significant discomfort for the patient.
-In general, craniotomy is preceded by an MRI or CT scan of the head which provides a cross-sectional image that the surgeon uses to plan the location for bone removal and angle of access.
-The amount of skull that needs to be removed depends on the surgery being performed.
+Most craniotomies are performed under general anesthesia, although in some cases, patients remain awake with local anesthesia.
+With proper anesthesia and pain medication, the procedure does not typically cause much or any discomfort.
+Before the surgery, doctors generally use an MRI or CT scan to map out the exact places where to operate.
+Surgeons need to usually remove bone and determine the right angle of access.

+How much of the skull is removed depends on the specific procedure.
 After incision of the skin and dissection of the tissues of the scalp, the bone flap is removed with a cranial drill.
 At the conclusion of the procedure, the bone flap is replaced using titanium plates and screws or another form of fixation.
 In the event the host bone does not accept its replacement, an artificial piece of skull, often made of PEEK, is substituted.
 The PEEK flap is typically modeled by a CNC machine capable of accepting a high resolution MRI computer file in order to provide a close fit, in an effort to minimize fitment issues, and therefore minimizing the duration of the cranial surgery.

 Approaches

 An illustration of the supratentorial and infratentorial regions of the brain.

-Craniotomies are classified by the region of the skull that is opened to access the intracranial space.
+Craniotomies are grouped by which part of the skull surgeons open to access the brain, also known as the intracranial space.
 Different anatomic approaches provide access to specific intracranial regions, and the selected approach depends on the location of the pathology and surrounding nerves and blood vessels.
 Each approach is defined by characteristic anatomic landmarks.
 Though not all craniotomies utilize an established approach, most follow standardized openings that offer consistent and reliable surgical exposure.
 More than one approach may be appropriate for a given pathology, and the choice may vary across surgeons and institutions.